Studio Components Reference

 Tool menu

-The tool menu appears in the navbar and lists links to all of your tools.
-The tool menu is displayed in two different places depending on the screen size width.
-On larger screens, it appears in the top bar, while on smaller screens it appears inside the sidebar.
+The tool menu appears in the navbar and lists all your Studio tools.
+The tool menu is displayed in two places depending on the width of the screen size.
+On wide screens, it appears in the top bar, while on narrow screens, it appears inside the sidebar.

 Properties